UBC-MDS/Group_9_GA_Metrics/README.md

 ## Contributing

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.
+Contributions are welcome and greatly appreciated!
+If you're interested in contributing to this project, take a look at the [contributor guide](contributing.md).

 ## License